Born: August 16, 1962

 Born in Concord, Massachusetts and raised in nearby Acton, Steve Carell began his acting career in his first grade's Thanksgiving play.
 After graduating from Ohio's Denison University, he worked for a while as an attorney, but soon decided that acting was more his style.

-He joined Chicago's Second City Theatre group and during his time with them was twice nominated for a Joseph Jefferson award.
+He joined Chicago's Second City comedy troupe and during his time with them was twice nominated for a Joseph Jefferson award.
 It was there that he met his future wife, fellow writer/performer Nancy Walls (who would go on to star on Saturday Night Live).

 Steve's first big TV credit was a 1991 special called Life As We Know It!, which featured Second City's sketch comedy skits.
 The same year, he made his feature film debut with a small role in the family film Curly Sue (1991).
 But it wasn't until 1996 that his screen career took off, as a regular on The Dana Carvey Show, followed by a stint on the short-lived sitcom Over the Top.
 In 1999 he became familiar to viewers as a correspondent for The Daily Show, a job he would hold for the next six years.

 Meanwhile, he also played Edgar in the short-lived Julia Louis Dreyfus sitcom Watching Ellie; Blevin in the equally short-lived NBC sitcom Come to Papa, and for his role as Michael Scott in The Office, an American version of the hit British sitcom, won a 2006 Golden Globe award.